okohll/abdocs/content/introduction/costing-structure.md

 weight: 60
 description: Costing structure
 ---
-A large variety of applications can be built using the agileBase platform.
+A large variety of applications can be built using the Agilebase platform.
 Customers can start small (perhaps in one team or department, or a new startup business) and build apps iteratively to encompass a constantly widening range of business requirements.

 Our costing structure has been developed to ensure fairness and affordability however far along an organisation is in their growth.